braden-j/ideation-fall-2025/round5_final/StreetEats.md

 **How the idea evolved**:
 We refined our scope and also our incentive design for the final proposal.
 The first key thing was reducing scope to just a few food trucks in University City/Penn’s campus.
 This gives us the ability to easily access the trucks if we need to flyer and also to talk to truck owners to attempt to partner with them for the gold standard data we described.
 For improving incentive design, core things discussed were making the process as smooth as possible (saving standard data, minimizing clicks, etc.) for the users and potentially implementing a reputation system like the Transit app.

-[2-3 sentences describing the evolution]

 ### Problem Statement

-_Refined from your Round 4 decision_

 Students and staff around Penn/University City lack **reliable, live information** on whether food trucks are currently open, closed, or moved.
 Existing sources are stale or manual.
 We’ll crowd-verify status updates and incorporate owner overrides to provide users with a way to find their lunch on campus easily and reliably.